Steps for Setting Up a Workshop

 On-Site “Field Trip”: Adults, Kids, & Materials, All-In-One Event! – 2-3 hours

-35 children accompanied by teachers and parent ‘field trip volunteers’ – Cost includes Kidpower Comics for each child as well as follow-up with teachers & participating volunteers.
+35 children accompanied by teachers and parent ‘field trip volunteers’ – Cost includes Kidpower Safety Comics for each child as well as follow-up with teachers & participating volunteers.

 For grades K-4, this program offers in-depth practice supported by parent volunteers from the class receiving in-the-moment coaching to lead students in trying the skills.
 Similar to the classroom program, this also includes opportunities for one-on-one practice.
 Hours can be divided to include parent education time as well as classroom time.
-Safety Plan books are included in the cost; teachers can use these for ongoing learning or homework, and families can use them at home.
+Kidpower Safety Comics are included in the cost; teachers can use these for ongoing learning or homework, and families can use them at home.

 Staff Training: Introductory Level – 2-3 hours – Unlimited participants – Kidpower Comics & Teaching Kits optional